wwwted/Oracle-Cloud/k8s_mysql.md

 ## Kubernetes configuration
 You can look at configuration for kubernetes in yamls folder.

+First we are creating a persistent volume and a persistant volume clame.
-We are creating a PV that can only be accessed by one node (ReadWriteOnce) We are also specifying that we will use our NFS server for storage.
+We are specifying that this volume can only be accessed by one node (ReadWriteOnce) We are also specifying that we will use our NFS server for storage.
 More information on PV [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

+After we have created the persistent volume we will create the MySQL deployment.
+First we create a service to expose our application on the network.
+Next we create the MySQL deployment using the resourses created earlier.

 1) Create a persisten volume (PV):
 ```